philnguyen/soft-contract/README.md

    but the release seg-faults on the script, which the Lean authors quickly fixed in this commit.)

-2. Instructions for building Lean on different systems can be found on their [Github page](https://github.com/leanprover/lean#build-instructions).
+2. Instructions for building Lean on different systems can be found on Lean's [Github page](https://github.com/leanprover/lean#build-instructions).

 3. Information for running the proof script and browsing the proof